lykos98/dadaC/README.md

 ## Usage

 dadaC comes with an example driver file `driver.c`.
-Data is expected to be a matrix of floats of type `FLOAT_TYPE` (defined at compile time) of dimensions `N x data_dims` with `data_dims` being a global variable defined at compile time.
+Data is expected to be a matrix of floats of type `FLOAT_TYPE` (defined at compile time) of dimensions `N x d`.

 It returns a text file where for each point are reported: